ltrc/Kashmiri-Parsing-Pipeline/README.md

 Kashmiri-Parsing-Pipeline
 =========================

-A dependency parsing pipeline for Kashmiri which includes a POS-tagger, a Chunker and an Intra-chunk Dependency Parser
+A toolkit for Kashmiri which includes a portion of Kashmiri Dependency treebank and a dependency parsing pipeline including POS-tagger, a Chunker and an Intra-chunk Dependency Parser.

 vim ~/.bashrc